monmaya/pyb-data-contracts/docs/en/articles/05-implementation.md

 # Practical Implementation of Data Contracts

 While data contract theory is appealing, their practical implementation raises numerous technical and organizational challenges.
-In this article, I share my experience of concrete implementation, with code examples and proven implementation patterns.
+In this article, I share my concrete implementation experience, with code examples and proven implementation patterns.

 ## Infrastructure and Tooling